 IQOS was developed by Philip Morris International and introduced to the market in 2014.
 The manufacturer claims it offers a safer alternative to traditional smoking, based on their own and other research.
 This suggested that IQOS achieves a very significant reduction in toxic exposure compared to regular cigarettes that burn tobacco.

-“I wanted to assess the company’s claims,” says Bogdan-Dragoș Ilieș, a Ph.D. student at the KAUST Clean Combustion Research Center.
+“I wanted to assess the company’s claims,” says Ph.D. student Bogdan-Dragoș Ilieș.
 He proposed an independent investigation to his supervisor, Mani Sarathy.

 The team devised a real-time gas chromatography mass spectrometry analysis method that collected vapors directly from heated tobacco sticks.
-Their setup allowed the detection of small molecules that would not persist in the gaseous phase for a sufficiently long-enough time to be detected by previously used procedures.
+Their setup allowed the detection of small molecules that would not persist in the gaseous phase for a sufficient amount of time to be detected by previously used procedures.
 The researchers were nevertheless surprised that they identified as many as 62 compounds, only 10 of which were found in the tests by Philip Morris International.

 The additional chemicals found by the researchers included the known toxic compounds diacetyl, 2,3-pentanedione, hydroxymethylfurfural and diethylhexyl phthalate.
 The latter may be especially significant as it is considered to be potentially carcinogenic.

 “It is crucial to monitor and identify any toxic and carcinogenic products released by these new tobacco heating products,” Sarathy comments.
 He hopes that these findings from KAUST’s independent investigations might lead to collaboration with tobacco companies to identify the health risks of their new products and to learn how to mitigate these risks.